GuillermoCarbajal/J-MTPD/README.md

 We thank the authors of [Deep Model-Based Super-Resolution with Non-Uniform Blur](https://arxiv.org/abs/2204.10109) for the Blind Deconvolution Network provided in https://github.com/claroche-r/DMBSR

-Guillermo Carbajal was supported partially by Agencia Nacional de Investigacion e Innovación (ANII, Uruguay) ´grant POS FCE 2018 1 1007783´.
+Guillermo Carbajal was supported partially by Agencia Nacional de Investigacion e Innovación (ANII, Uruguay) `grant POS FCE 2018 1 1007783`.
 The experiments presented in this paper were carried out using ClusterUY (site: https://cluster.uy).